 - broadly, the 71Q market is relatively inactive in comparison to other NSW inland regulated river water sources.
-No 71Q trades have taken place for the General Security A licence, General Security B licence and supplementary access licences in the reporting period (Table 7, Table 8 and Table 9). - activity through transfer of licence (71M) decreased in the reporting period relative to the prior year - a total of 11 (71M) transactions were processed for commercial purposes that moved a total of 918 shares10 to a new holder (Figure 25) (Table 10).
+One 71Q trade for General Security A occurred in the reporting period exchanging 24 shares for a consideration of \$5,000 per share.
+No transactions were processed for General Security B licence or supplementary access licences in the reporting period (Table 7, Table 8 and Table 9). - activity through transfer of licence (71M) decreased in the reporting period relative to the prior year - a total of 8 (71M) transactions were processed for commercial purposes that moved a total of 7,003 shares9 to a new holder (Figure 26) (Table 10).

-10 Considers all categories of licence
+9 Considers all categories of licence